unique locations in Italy

 01. Venice: The city without roads

-Venice is built on a group of small islands in a lagoon of the Adriatic sea and this gives it a very distinctive character and appearance.
-Instead of roads, the city makes use of an intricate network of canals for transportation.
+Venice is built on a group of small islands in a lagoon of the Adriatic sea and this gives it a very distinctive character and appearance: instead of roads, the city makes use of an intricate network of canals for transportation.

 The city is also known for its annual Carnival celebration (Carnevale di Venezia), which attracts visitors from around the world, eager to see the elaborate costumes and masks worn by participants.